Medically reviewed on June 18, 2018

-Many drugs can interact with cobicistat and darunavir, and some drugs should not be used together.
+Many drugs can affect cobicistat and darunavir.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with cobicistat and darunavir.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Prezcobix (cobicistat / darunavir)

 - During Pregnancy